5 Ways to Help Your Child’s Tutor and Teachers Communicate

 Some teachers object to a tutor using a different method than what they use in the classroom.
 But it’s not always a bad thing to use different methods.

 That’s because there’s no single method that works for every child.
-Giving your child a different way to approach a challenge can be key in helping him work through his struggles.
+Giving kids a different way to approach a challenge can be key in helping them work through their struggles.

 Still, your child’s teacher may be concerned about this.
-If so, listen to his concerns, and encourage him to talk with the tutor about them.
+If so, listen to the teacher’s concerns, and encourage the teacher to talk with the tutor about them.
 They can work together to create more overlap between the two settings.
 They can also agree to stay in touch with each other as your child progresses to monitor how things are going.

 5. Keep the information flowing.